 Success in establishing sustainable forest conservation and management practices depends not only on changing the behavior of all critical stakeholders, but also on a wide range of partnerships to accomplish what no country, government agency, donor, or interest group can do alone.

-The new proposed Forest Strategysuggests three equally important and interdependent pillars to guide future Bank involvement with forests:
+The Forest Strategy suggests three equally important and interdependent pillars to guide future Bank involvement with forests:

 - Harnessing the potential of forests to reduce poverty,